 Baltic concert performance choir, includes Facebook integration

 Most recently we did our third redesign.
-We brought back shadowed custom heading fonts, this time with CSS instead of the original (painstaking) images, improved device compatibility, and upgraded audio replay to use HTML5 <audio> tags.
+We replaced images with styles, added mobile support, and upgraded audio replay using HTML5 <audio> tags.
 We first launched the site in 2001.

 Playa Del Rey, CA

-Authentic French bistro, our first commercial customer (2002), including weekly menu updates.
+Authentic French bistro, our first commercial customer (2002)

 "Short-order" web site promoting business forum